alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

     - There should be a set of actions that can be used during the round (tackle, imrpovise, ...)
     - after x rounds should cost stamina for players and if no stamina, either reduce speed or take exhaustion
     - there should be a win condition for the players after X rounds (maybe based on level of enemy)

 - Clear TODO lists (❌)
+ - Size should be moved away from player rules (❌)

+- Fomratting cahnges (❌)
  - Check where Info and additional explainer boxes might be needed (❌)
+ - add certain key values and formulas as a sidebar.